I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Painters tape is a useful tool to have when painting a room.
 It works wonders for fixtures that cannot be removed, such as ceiling lights.
 A little tape wrapped around the fixture will protect it from the paint.

-As for using tape when cutting in, the pros aren’t fully for or against it.
+As for using tape when cutting in, professionals aren’t fully for or against it.
 According to the Professionals, some of the cons of using painter’s tape are for starters, it’s time-consuming.
 But, if you aren’t on a strict timeline to get a room painted, using painter’s tape is an excellent idea to ensure a perfectly straight edge.

 Another use for painter’s tape is marking where touchups need to be made.
 It pinpoints the problems so you don’t have to search for them when you are ready to touch up.